 40. Commencement date

-(1) Subject to regulation 11 (8), a distribution access agreement commences on the day it is entered into by Western Power and the user and the term of the distribution access agreement runs from that day.
+(1) Subject to regulation 11 (8), a distribution access agreement commences on the day it is entered into by the corporation and the user and the term of the distribution access agreement runs from that day.

-(2) A distribution access agreement may provide for a later day on which the provision of distribution access services is to commence, and, if it does so, then Western Power is under no obligation to provide distribution access services under that distribution access agreement until that later day.
+(2) A distribution access agreement may provide for a later day on which the provision of distribution access services is to commence, and, if it does so, then the corporation is under no obligation to provide distribution access services under that distribution access agreement until that later day.

+[Regulation 40 amended in Gazette 31 Mar 2006 p.
+1318.]

 Part 7 — Enforcement, liability and insurance

 41. Enforcement

-(1) If a user fails to observe or perform any of its obligations under a distribution access agreement (in this regulation called a “default”), then Western Power may —
+(1) If a user fails to observe or perform any of its obligations under a distribution access agreement (in this regulation called a “default”), then a corporation may —

 (a) notify the user of the default and require the user to remedy the default;